How to boost student motivation in the classroom for academic excellence (Blog image)

 What is the difference between intrinsic and extrinsic motivation in the classroom?

 In the classroom, teachers strive to personalize and individualize lessons to reach every child, and the difference between intrinsic and extrinsic motivation is crucial.
-There are two forms of motivation: Intrinsic motivation originates from within, driven by personal satisfaction, leading to increased persistence and enjoyment; extrinsic motivation relies on external rewards or pressures.
+There are two types of motivation: Intrinsic motivation originates from within, driven by personal satisfaction, leading to increased persistence and enjoyment; extrinsic motivation relies on external rewards or pressures.

 Intrinsic motivation speaks internally.
 In an ideal world, all motivation would be intrinsic.
 One’s drive and sense of purpose toward accomplishing a task or goal is done for one’s own satisfaction.
 Research shows that intrinsic motivation can lead to more persistence and more enjoyment.
 In a classroom, intrinsic motivation can be seen when a child chooses a title on their own because they want to dive into a book or when they keep their head down to solve a problem because they’re up for the challenge.
 A child who is intrinsically motivated tends to be more attentive, more participatory, and more engaged, and thus can perform better and realize higher achievement (Ryan & Deci, 2020).